SoulHarsh007/CachyOS-Wiki/src/content/docs/policy/repository_policy.md

 ## 5. Redistribution of the Repository

 This policy defines "redistribution" as the behaviors of inclusion of the CachyOS repository (and its mirrors) or packages obtained from the CachyOS repository as a part of the distributed image of the operating system or sysroots.
-Redistribution also includes the behaviors of providing the utilities that enable CachyOS repository by users' choice, or providing any distributed or official document that guide users to enable CachyOS repository (and its mirrors) by their means.
+Redistribution also includes the behaviors of **Linux distributions** to provide the utilities that enable CachyOS repository by users' choice, or to provide any distributed or official document that guide users to enable CachyOS repository (and its mirrors) by their means.
+End users and third-party mirrors are not subject to the redistribution policy.

 Redistribution of CachyOS repository is exclusively authorized to the CachyOS team only.